-Keratosis pilaris, while generally harmless, can cause unwanted bumps and redness on your skin, usually on your upper arms, thighs, or your face.
-But, while any doctor would tell you there is no cure to keratosis pilaris, there are a few creams and lotions that can treat the symptoms.
-The best lotions for keratosis pilaris will have mild exfoliating ingredients and pack plenty of moisturizing power to offset any of the associated dryness.
-But, what does a dermatologist recommend in a lotion for your keratosis pilaris?
+Keratosis pilaris, while generally harmless, can cause unwanted bumps and redness on your skin, usually on your upper arms, thighs, or face.
+And while any doctor would tell you that there is no cure for keratosis pilaris, there are a few creams and lotions that can help treat the symptoms.
+The best lotions for keratosis pilaris contain gentle exfoliants to promote smoother skin, as well as plenty of moisturizing ingredients to offset any of the associated dryness.

-According to Dr. Faiyaaz Kalimullah and Dr. Kevin Cavanaugh, board-certified dermatologists at the Center for Dermatology and Aesthetic Medicine in Chicago, KP is a common genetic condition that's most often seen in children, but can last into adulthood.
+According to board-certified dermatologists Dr. Faiyaaz Kalimullah and Dr. Kevin Cavanaugh, who spoke to Bustle for this article, KP is a common genetic condition that's most often seen in children, but can last into adulthood.
 While the exact cause of KP remains unknown, they explain that "those with KP produce too much keratin" which causes plugs to form in the hair follicles, leading to those familiar bumps.

-Dr. Kalimullah and Dr. Cavanaugh tell Bustle that, genetics aside, it’s crucial that your skin care habits are in check, as an improper or neglected routine can exacerbate the symptoms of KP.
-Gentle cleansing, a mild acid exfoliator like salicylic or glycolic acid, and a daily dose of moisture are all essential to managing KP.
+Dr. Kalimullah and Dr. Cavanaugh tell Bustle that, genetics aside, it’s crucial that you keep your skin care habits in check, as an improper or neglected routine can exacerbate the symptoms of KP.
+A gentle cleanser, mild exfoliator, and nourishing moisturizer are all essential to managing KP.

-I've perused the options and can say that these, below, are the best lotions for keratosis pilaris, with all of the dermatologist-recommended ingredients to dissolve keratin plugs and hydrate your dry skin.
+Below, you’ll find the best lotions for keratosis pilaris that contain dermatologist-recommended ingredients to dissolve keratin plugs and hydrate your skin.
+To get shopping, scroll on.

 1. A Cult-Favorite Lotion For KP: CeraVe SA Lotion for Rough & Bumpy Skin